28left/descriptive_set_theory/Urysohn.md

 Thus $e^*$ is an isometry.
 ```

-In order to embed $D$, we can now exploit inductive structure of $\Nat$ and reduce the task to extending finite isometries.
+In order to embed $D$, we can now exploit the inductive structure of $\Nat$ and reduce the task to extending finite isometries.

 Suppose we have constructed an isometry $e$ between $F_N = \{x_1, \dots, x_N \} \subset D$ and a space $Y$.
 We would like to extend the isometry to include $x_{N+1}$.
 For this we have to find an element $y \in Y$ such that for all $i \leq N$